Brazil is pursuing nuclear power in a big way and the US is not happy.

 James Goodby was chief negotiator for cooperative threat reduction in the Clinton administration.
 He is affiliated with the Brookings Institution and the Massachusetts Institute of Technology.
 Kenneth Weisbrode is a councilor of the Atlantic Council of the United States.

-2 thoughts on “Brazil gives the U.S. a nuclear headache”
+2 responses to “Brazil gives the U.S. a nuclear headache”

 Anyway, the reason why Brasil isnt allowing access to its facilities (in fact, it only dont allow inspectors to see the centrifugues, which are magnetic and a new technology not used in other countries) is for protecting its breaktrough technology.
 The inspectors have access to everything else, like checking how many uranium entered and left the facility, everything.
 I mean, the inspectors have all the way to know if Brasil was enriching uranium in the degree necessary for atomic bombs.
 Clearly, the intention of the american inspectors to see and research the brazilian centrifugues is to steal the technology (which is more efficient than mechanical centrifugues), not to check if we are producing WMD, because that can be checked in thousand of ways not needing to see the centrifugues.